 So you're thinking of becoming a nurse?
 Congratulations on an excellent career choice!
-According to the Omaha World Herald, Nebraska is currently experiencing a nursing shortage of over 4,000 nurses statewide.
+According to the Omaha World Herald, Nebraska is experiencing a nursing shortage of over 4,000 nurses statewide.
 This shortage is expected to rise by 34% by 2025.

-Myth #3 – All programs have the same general education requirements.
+Myth #3: All programs have the same general education requirements.

 If your goal is to knock out some courses prior to starting nursing school, we recommend researching a few schools and comparing.
 Don’t assume all programs require the same coursework.
 Your time and money are valuable, so doing a little legwork in advance could help you save a lot of both!

-Myth #5 – It doesn’t matter where I go to nursing school – they all teach the same thing.
+Myth #5: It doesn’t matter where I go to nursing school – they all teach the same thing.

 This might be the biggest myth of them all.
 While all programs are required to meet certain accreditation standards, the schools’ mission and philosophy could be totally different.
 You'll never know if you love a school unless you visit or attend.
 And if you find you made the wrong choice with your nursing school, you can always transfer to a new school.

 We encourage students to learn more about how and why programs are set up the way they are.
 This will help you determine if a program is a good fit with your values and goals.

-Myth #6 – The application process is the same at all schools.
+Myth #6: The application process is the same at all schools.

 It's really important to do your research when applying to college.
 Each school has set up their own criteria for evaluating applicants.
 Some schools require you to complete your CNA before starting their nursing program.
 Others won’t review your file if you have below a “B" letter grade in science coursework.